Sargon17-Green/pastafari-calendar/cobol/VALIDATION.md

 For a release/merge verification record, copy the PASS report into `verification/evidence/` with a name that includes the commit and date.
 Do not publish a FAIL report as evidence of compatibility; keep it only for debugging.

+## Recorded full validation pass

+A full standard-profile run completed with `PASS` on 2026-08-15 under Windows/MSYS2 UCRT64 with GnuCOBOL 3.2.0, Node.js v24.18.1 and `cc` 16.2.0.
+It recorded 18,195 forward comparisons, 1,348 COBOL forward-to-reverse checks, 1,200 JS-to-COBOL known-reverse checks and 62 `c=t` reverse comparisons, with zero mismatches.

+The retained evidence is:

+- `../verification/evidence/cobol-validation-2026-08-15.json`
+- `../verification/evidence/cobol-validation-2026-08-15.log`
+- `../verification/evidence/cobol-validation-2026-08-15-SHA256SUMS.txt`

+The local run did not expose Git commit metadata to the validation script, so the report records `gitCommit: null`; exact hashes of the tested JavaScript engine, COBOL engine, runtime, copybook, harness and generated corpus are embedded in the report.
+A passing GitHub Actions run remains the cross-platform confirmation step.